waikato-llm/llm-dataset-converter/plugins/from-parquet-pr.md

                         Path to the parquet file(s) to read; glob syntax is supported (default: None)
   -I [INPUT_LIST [INPUT_LIST ...]], --input_list [INPUT_LIST [INPUT_LIST ...]]
-                        Path to the text file(s) listing the data files to use (default: None) --col_instruction COL
+                        Path to the text file(s) listing the parquet files to use (default: None) --col_instruction COL
                         The name of the column with the instructions (default:
                         None)